 - 3. Over the past 3 months, has there been a time when you felt as if you couldn't stop eating, even if you wanted to?
 If so, was it a large amount of food?
 (Yes/No) - 4.
-Over the past 3 months, have you exercised a lot to lose weight or get thinner?
+Over the past 3 months, have you exercised a lot to lose weight?
 Or to make up for food that you've eaten?
 (Yes/No) - 5.
-Over the past 3 months, have you done anything else to lose weight or to make sure you don't gain weight?
+Over the past 3 months, have you done anything else to lose weight or to prevent weight gain?
 (Yes/No)

 Note: Examples include self-induced vomiting, misuse of laxatives, diuretics, other medications (e.g., appetite suppressants) for weight control without a prescription, using pills or other medication (e.g., insulin for a person with diabetes) in a greater amount or at a higher frequency than suggested.
-Interviewers should exercise caution in using these examples with 8-13 year olds.